How to Set Up Google Business Profile

 Step 1: Create or adopt a company profile

-To start setting up Google My Business, you must first create a Google user.
+To start setting up Google Business Profile, you must first create a Google user.
 You can do this here quickly and at no cost.

 For the first step, go to: www.google.com/business and type in the name of your company in the input field.

 If your company already appears in the suggestion list, you can select it directly and jump straight to step 2 of this tutorial.
-This may be the case if you or someone else has already suggested that name through Google My Business.
+This may be the case if you or someone else has already suggested that name through Google Business Profile.

 After entering the company, these questions must be answered